srswinde/cassini_app/README.md

 There are many pictures of cassini floating around the internet.
 Mostly the ones I posted on his [website](https://swahle.org/cassini/detections.html?date=Wed%20Feb%2005%202025).
 That website is hosted on a bare metal linux server in a cabinet -- no way to run enterprise software.

-This app is an attempt to migrate some of his website to a kubernetes cluster that is infintely scalable for cassini's user base.
+This app is an attempt to migrate some of his images to a kubernetes cluster that is infintely scalable for cassini's user base.

 ## App Description

 This web application runs on a kubernetes cluster hosted by Digital Ocean.
-It leverages three nodes in a worker pool to host the database and the python api.
+It leverages three nodes in a worker pool to host the database and a python api.
 It uses lazy loading and a process server to pull the cassini images from his website and store them in a database managed by a kubernetes cluster.
 The application has a web interface at [http://cassini.scottswindell.net](http://cassini.scottswindell.net)

 ## Postgres Database